rcapper/RAD/README.md

 ## Pi
 ---
 Can you actually calculate pi from RAD data?
-Likely not: we are NOT looking at every variant site in the genome, only a subsample.
+We are NOT looking at every variant site in the genome, only a subsample.
 Unless you had a breakdown of known invariant/variant sites then this won't work; i.e., you'd need to the lengths of each tag and where the SNPs are within those tags, not simply a pretty .vcf file.

+However, if you get GATK to output a list of EVERY gENOTYPED BASE including invariants, then yes, you CAN calculate pi.
+See my script vcf2pi.pl.

 ## Linkage Disequilibrium
 ---